-Bradley C. Lalonde, Independent Director and Chair of Audit Committee
+Bradley C. Lalonde, Independent Director Appointee and Chair of Audit Committee

-Mr. Lalonde has been a director of Northann Corp. since September 29, 2023, the date of effectiveness of the registration statement of which this prospectus forms a part.
+Mr. Lalonde has consented to be a director of Northann Corp., effective upon the effectiveness of the registration statement of which this prospectus forms a part.
 Mr. Lalonde has a 25 years career in investment and corporate banking and over 15 years of experience in general management.
 Since 2003, Mr. Lalonde has served as the Partner and co-founder of Vietnam Partners, an investment banking serving the Vietnamese government and businesses in Vietnam.
 Previously, from 2001 to 2023, Mr. Lalonde served as the Director of Citicapital Audit and Risk Review at Citigroup, where he headed the audit teams in New York and Dallas responsible for Citigroup's commercial lending and leasing activities.
 From 1999 to 2001, Mr. Lalonde served as the Head of Citibank's Non-Banking Financial Institutions Business in Emerging Markets at Citibank, where he was responsible for strategy and business plan implementation in over 40 countries covering investment banks, insurance companies and leasing companies.
 From 1994 to 1999, Mr. Lalonde held multiple positions, including CEO, Country Risk Manager and Corporate Bank Head at Citibank Vietnam, where he led the first syndicated loan for a Vietnamese corporation and achieved highest possible audit and compliance ratings.
 Mr. Lalonde worked at Citibank Tunisia from 1989 to 1994, Citibank Turkey from 1984 to 1989, and Citibank in Bahrain, Saudi Arabia and Kuwait from 1981 to 1984.
 From 1977 to 1981, Mr. Lalonde worked at Chemical Bank as assistant to vice president covering Iran, Turkey and Africa.
 Mr. Lalonde received his Master degree in International Affairs with concentration in international economic development from Columbia University in 1977; and his Bachelor of Arts in Political Science from University of Michigan in 1975.

-Charles James Schaefer IV, Independent Director and Chair of Compensation Committee
+Charles James Schaefer IV, Independent Director Appointee and Chair of Compensation Committee

-Mr. Schaefer has been a director of Northann Corp. since September 29, 2023, the date of effectiveness of the registration statement of which this prospectus forms a part.
 Mr. Schaefer is a member of the Americas Team and has served as an Executive Vice President at Deltec Bank & Trust, where he is responsible for business development strategies as well as identifying new market opportunities and global partnerships which include interaction with investment advisory firms, family offices and multiple family office organizations.
 Previously, Mr. Schaefer served as Chief Operating Officer of Old Fort Financial, a Bahamian broker dealer and earlier served as the President of Accuvest Global Advisors, a U.S. registered investment advisor specializing in country specific ETF portfolios.
 Mr. Schaefer is the President of the American Chamber of Commerce of the Bahamas and is a Director of the Bahamas Hurricane Restoration Fund.
 He previously served as Co-Deputy Chairman and Director of the Bahamas Financial Services Board as well as a Trustee of Atlantic College of the Bahamas.
 Earlier in his career, Mr. Schaefer worked at several wall street firms and served in the administration of both President George W. Bush, where he was Deputy Assistant Secretary, Office of Public Affairs, and under President George H.W.
 Bush as an Associate Director, Office of Public Liaison at The White House.
 He also served as a Special Assistant to New Jersey Governor Thomas H. Kean as an advance representative and speechwriter.
 He is a retired Lieutenant Colonel in the U.S. Air Force Reserve with over 27 years of service and a recipient of the Airman's Medal for his actions during and following the attack on the World Trade Center in New York City on September 11, 2001.
 Mr. Schaefer graduated with a Master of Business Administration from the Harvard Business School in 1988 and a Bachelor of Arts from Dartmouth College in 1984.

-Scott Powell, Independent Director and Chair of Nomination Committee
+Scott Powell, Independent Director Appointee and Chair of Nomination Committee